lllmonster/Data-Structure-And-Algorithm/Java/HeadFirstDesignPattern.md

 * The Template Method Pattern: defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Methods lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 * The Iterator Pattern: provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 * The Composite Pattern: allows you to compose objects into tree structure to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
-* The State Pattern:
+* The State Pattern: Allow an object to alter its behavior when its internal state changes.
+THe Object will apear to change its class.
-* The Proxy Pattern:
+* The Proxy Pattern: Provides a surrogate or placeholder for another object to control access to it.
 * Compound Patterns:
 * Better Living with Patterns:
 * Leftover Patterns: